One Pan Italian Chicken Breasts

 Get your shopping lists ready!
 The ingredients for this meal are readily available at most grocery stores, and they’re fairly budget friendly.
 Asparagus is in season in the spring and early summer, so you’ll find the best prices and sales then.
 Here’s what you need:

-• Chicken Breasts.
-Choose boneless, skinless chicken breasts at about 1/2 lb. each.
+• Chicken Breasts: Choose boneless, skinless chicken breasts that are about 1/2 lb.
+(8 ounces) each.
+If you prefer dark meat, this recipe also works with boneless, skinless chicken thighs.

 • Potatoes.
-Yukon gold potatoes are the best potatoes for roasting (in my opinion!).
+Yukon gold potatoes are the best potatoes for roasting (in my opinion).
 They’re not ultra starchy and they hold up well to cooking, plus they crisp up beautifully.
-Red potatoes or sweet potatoes would also work well!
+Red potatoes or sweet potatoes also work well.

 • Olive Oil, Red Wine Vinegar, and Italian Seasoning.
 Make a homemade Italian seasoning blend or use your favorite store bought brand!